 How to Own Bitcoin

 Bitcoin is a digital asset.
 It can only be bought and sold on a cryptocurrency exchange.
 Bitcoin can also be held or stored at a crypto exchange or in a digital wallet.
 There are two types of crypto wallets you could use; a hot wallet and a cold wallet.
 Basically, a hot wallet is an online wallet, while a cold wallet is an offline wallet.
-It’s important to decide what type of wallet to use and set up your wallet before you go ahead to buy Bitcoin
+It’s important to decide what type of wallet to use and set up your wallet before you go ahead to buy Bitcoin.

 To buy Bitcoin, simply choose an exchange that’s best suited for you and set up an account.
 Once your account is up, you can buy Bitcoin with just a few clicks.
-If it’s your first time, you’ll likely need a detailed guide on how to buy and sell cryptocurrency
+If it’s your first time, you’ll likely need a detailed guide on how to buy and sell cryptocurrency.

 There are different ways to invest in bitcoin.
 Similar to company stock, you can buy and hold Bitcoin as a long-term investment.
 Alternatively, you can buy and aim to sell after a price rally or bet on its price decreasing.
 The latter is known as bitcoin trading.